-Mesothelioma is a rare form of cancer, which is sometimes due to exposure to asbestos.
+Mesothelioma is a rare form of cancer, sometimes due to asbestos exposure.
 Mesothelioma typically begins in the pleural lining that surrounds the lungs.
-It can also develop in the abdominal lining called the peritoneum.
-Even more rare, it can develop in the pericardium around the heart, or in the testicles.
+However, it can also develop in the abdominal lining called the peritoneum.
+Even rare, it can develop in the pericardium around the heart or the testicles.

 Some known risk factors for Mesothelioma are:

 Exposure: Asbestos exposure is the largest cause by far of Mesothelioma.
-People who have lived or worked in areas where they have inhaled or swallowed asbestos fibers are at in increased risk of developing malignant mesothelioma.
-Smoking, along with exposure to asbestos can increase the risk of developing certain types of lung cancer.
+People who have lived or worked in areas where they have inhaled or swallowed asbestos fibers are at an increased risk of developing malignant Mesothelioma.
+Smoking and exposure to asbestos can increase the risk of developing certain types of lung cancer.

 Medical history: A very small population of people who have received radiation treatment for lymphoma are at a higher risk, usually due to a genetic mutation in a BAP1 gene.

-The signs and symptoms of mesothelioma are different depending on the area of the body that is affected and are different for each person.
+The signs and symptoms of Mesothelioma differ depending on the area of the body that is affected and are different for each person.
 They may include:

-Pleural effusion (build of of fluid surrounding the lungs)
+Pleural effusion (building of fluid surrounding the lungs)

 Chest pain under the rib cage

 Shortness of breath due to increased thickness of the lining surrounding the lungs, limiting the ability for the lungs to expand.

 Abdominal pain or swelling caused by an accumulation of fluid